ibexa/documentation-developer/docs/resources/contributing/contribute_translations.md

 If you wish to contribute to an existing translation of back office or start a new one you can use the Crowdin website.

-Visit [[[= product_name =]]'s Crowdin page](https://crowdin.com/project/ibexa-dxp), choose a language, and you will see a list of files containing strings.
+Visit [[[= product_name =]]'s Crowdin page](https://crowdin.com/project/ibexa-dxp), choose a language, and you can see a list of files containing strings.
 Here you can suggest your translations.

 If the language you want to translate to is not available, you can ask for it to be added in the [Crowdin discussion forum for [[= product_name =]]](https://crowdin.com/project/ibexa-dxp/discussions).